payu-india/CMS-Chatbot/docs/WEB Integration/custom-checkout-merchant-hosted/collect-payments-with-wallets-seamless/index.md

 ## Step 3: Verify the payment

 Verify the transaction details using the Verification APIs.
-For API reference, refer to <a href="verify_payment_api" target="_blank">Verify Payment API</a> under API Reference.
+For API reference, refer to [Verify Payment API](doc:verify_payment_api)under API Reference.

 > 📘 Tip
 >